LordZed86/DeQueue/docs/notes/reflection_notes.md

 - "How does the scoring function prevent a single factor from dominating?" — Normalization to [0,1] before weighting.
 All factors on the same scale.
 - "How did you verify correctness?" — Brute-force comparison on small inputs (≤15 items, all 2^n subsets), plus hand-verified known cases, plus edge case tests.
 - "Why did you choose these specific scoring factors?" — Design decision based on what signals an ADHD user would actually have access to and care about: their own interest rating, how fresh the content is, how long it's been waiting, and how it matches their current energy.
-- "What would you add if you had more time?" — P1 features: sort/filter UI, mark-as-done + points counter.
+- "What would you add if you had more time?" — P1 features: sort/filter UI, options page (weight sliders, default budget).
 P2 stretch: auto-fetch from reading lists, calendar integration, topic clustering (graph theory).
 - "Why did you add a queue if the knapsack already gives you a list?" — The knapsack answers _which_ items to include.
 The queue answers _how to present them_ — one at a time, in priority order, with a skip-without-losing mechanic.
 They solve different problems.
 The queue is also a direct nod to the app name.
 - "Why localStorage and not IndexedDB?" — localStorage is synchronous, requires no async handling, and is simple to debug.
 For a personal tool with a modest item count, it's plenty.
 All access is behind `storage.js`, so migrating later is a single-file change with no impact on the rest of the app.
 - "What happens if `localStorage` is full or unavailable?" — `getItems()` and `getSettings()` catch exceptions and return safe defaults. `saveItem` would throw silently in its current form — that's a known gap that could be addressed with a try/catch and a user-facing error message.

+### New defense questions from today's work

+- "Why does the popup have to go through the background worker to talk to the content script?" — MV3 architectural constraint.
+The popup context and content script context are isolated; the service worker is the only allowed bridge.
+- "How does the content script know what kind of page it's on?" — Hostname regex for known video sites (YouTube, Vimeo), then `og:type` meta tag.
+Falls back to "article" as a safe default.
+- "How does the content script estimate reading time?" — Two strategies: `twitter:data1` meta (used by Medium), and word count of the `<article>` element divided by ~200 wpm.
+Both are pre-filled and editable before saving.
+- "Why aren't `background.js` and `popup.js` unit tested?" — See the testing rationale in `reflection_notes.md` and `dev_log.md`.
+The short answer: no logic to test in background.js; DOM glue over tested modules in popup.js.
+- "Your content script tests use `og:type` to trigger the video path but your code also checks the hostname.
+How do you know the hostname branch is correct?" — Correct by inspection: it's three lines of regex with no branching.
+The `og:type` tests cover the same downstream behavior.

 ### Demo preparation

 - Have a working session generation ready to show: add 5–10 items manually, set a 20-minute budget, generate a session.
-- Be ready to show the test suite running and passing.
+- Be ready to show the test suite running and passing (123 tests, 5 files).
 - Be ready to open the DP table in the browser console and show what it looks like for a small input (could add a debug export for this).
+- Load the unpacked extension in Chrome or Firefox and demonstrate the add-item flow with metadata pre-fill on a real page.

 ---